NilanchalaPanda/DICEGAME/README.md

  ![image](https://github.com/NilanchalaPanda/DICEGAME/assets/110488337/3ee4ef42-4f71-4337-8707-ac5a82fc6d38)

-This Git repository contains the code for a captivating and interactive two-player dice game implemented in Python.
+This repository contains the code for a captivating and interactive two-player dice game implemented in JavaScript.
 The game follows a set of rules designed to create an engaging and competitive experience.
 Here are the rules of the game:

 1️⃣ The game requires two players.
 2️⃣ Each player takes turns rolling a six-sided dice.